Syrian border town still under siege by Islamic State despite allied air strikes

 Coalition warplanes destroyed one insurgent vehicle and killed five fighters during raids in the countryside to the east and south of Kobani on Friday night, the observatory said.
 Ten Kurdish fighters were also killed in heavy fighting that carried on long into the night.

-But their release and a decision by parliament to renew a mandate allowing Turkish troops to intervene in Syria and Iraq has raised the prospect of a more active role by Turkey.
+But their release and a decision by parliament to renew a mandate allowing Turkish troops to intervene in Syria and Iraq have raised the prospect of a more active role by Turkey.

 Erdogan on Saturday warned against any attack on Turkish soldiers stationed at Suleyman Shah's tomb, a Turkish exclave in Syria now entirely surrounded by Islamic State fighters.

-He also reacted angrily to comments made by Biden in which the U.S. vice president said Turkey and other regional countries had been so determined to topple Syrian President Bashar al-Assad that they had supported extremist groups including al Qaeda and al Nusra Front.
+He also reacted angrily to comments made by Biden in which the U.S. vice president said Turkey and other countries in the region had been so determined to topple Syrian President Bashar al-Assad that they had supported extremist groups including al Qaeda and the al Nusra Front.

-"If Biden has used such expressions, then Biden is history for me from now on," an irate Erdogan said, demanding an apology.
+"If Biden has used such expressions, then Biden is history for me from now on," Erdogan said, demanding an apology.

 He denied Turkey had given assistance to any hardline militant group or allowed foreign fighters to cross the border.